GSathish/eece211/k-Equality.md

 ### Breaking Hash Tables

-To understand the part of the contract relating to the hashCode method, you'll need to have some idea of how hash tables work.
-Two very common collection implementations, HashSet and HashMap, use a hash table data structure, and depend on the hashCode method to be implemented correctly for the objects stored in the set and used as keys in the map.
+To understand the part of the contract relating to the `hashCode()` method, you'll need to have some idea of how hash tables work.
+Two very common collection implementations, HashSet and HashMap, use a hash table data structure, and depend on the `hashCode()` method to be implemented correctly for the objects stored in the set and used as keys in the map.

 A hash table is a representation for a mapping: an abstract data type that maps keys to values.
 Hash tables offer constant time lookup, so they tend to perform better than trees or lists.
-Keys don't have to be ordered, or have any particular property, except for offering equals and hashCode.
+Keys don't have to be ordered, or have any particular property, except for offering `equals()` and `hashCode()`.

 Here's how a hash table works.
 It contains an array that is initialized to a size corresponding to the number of elements that we expect to be inserted.
-When a key and a value are presented for insertion, we compute the hashcode of the key, and convert it into an index in the array's range (e.g., by a modulo division).
+When a key and a value are presented for insertion, we compute the `hashcode()` of the key, and convert it into an index in the array's range (e.g., by a modulo division).
 The value is then inserted at that index.

 The rep invariant of a hash table includes the fundamental constraint that keys are in the slots determined by their hash codes.